ast-fri/needles-in-images/README.md

 # Finding Needles in Images: Can Multi-modal LLMs Locate Fine Details?

 Welcome!
-This repository contains the **NiM-Benchmark** and **Spot-IT** method for evaluating and improving Multi-modal Large Language Models (MLLMs) on fine-grained visual document understanding tasks.
+This repository contains the tech-blog code explanining **NiM-Benchmark** and **Spot-IT** method for evaluating and improving Multi-modal Large Language Models (MLLMs) on fine-grained visual document understanding tasks.

 ## 🔍 Overview